eclipse-theia/theia-website/src/docs/user_ai.md

 This section documents how to use AI features in the Theia IDE (available since version 1.54, see also [this introduction](https://eclipsesource.com/blogs/2024/10/08/introducting-ai-theia-ide/)).
 These features are based on Theia AI, a framework for building AI assistants in tools and IDEs.
 Theia AI is part of the Theia platform.
 If you're interested in building your own custom tool or IDE with Theia AI, please refer to [the corresponding documentation](/docs/theia_ai).

-**Please note that these features are in early access and experimental.
+**Please note that these features are in alpha state.
 This means they may be unstable, behave unexpectedly, or undergo significant changes.
 In particular, using your own LLM might incur costs that you need to monitor closely.
 We have not yet optimized the AI assistants in the Theia IDE for token usage.
 Use these features at your own risk, and we welcome any feedback, suggestions, and contributions!**

 Theia AI features within the Theia IDE are currently disabled by default.
 See the next section on how to enable them.